Home < Learn About Modest Needs < Frequently Asked Questions < Questions And Answers for Applicants

 The best way to 'speed up' the review of your application is to get all your documentation to Modest Needs as quickly as possible, and exactly as requested.

-If you are prepared to provide us with the documentation we request from you within one business day, your application can be in donor review within one business day of our receiving your application.
+If you are prepared to provide us with the documentation we request from you within one business day, your application may be in donor review within one or two business days of our receiving your documentation.

 Under those circumstances, it is possible for our donors to fund an application as quickly as the same day, though it usually takes a minimum of 7-10 days for an application of high interest to be fully funded by our donors.